Income Tax Refund: Eligibility, Reissue & Process

 • Eligibility for tax deductions: Tax deductions can also reduce the amount of taxes an individual or organization owes.
 If the deductions exceed the taxes owed, the individual or organization may be eligible for a refund.

-Income Tax Refund: Eligibility, Reissue and Process
+Income Tax Refund: Eligibility, Status and Reissue

 How to check refund status?